 Of course, you can address all of these issues by revising your NDA or nondisclosure clause: by adding data security provisions and removing inappropriate NDA provisions.
 But that’s a lot of work.
 Why not just start with a form that fits your needs?
 Also, by carving up your NDA, you’ll ruin it for its intended purpose: protection of business secrets.
 In many deals, you need to protect both business secrets and electronic data, and as we’ve seen, they call for different measures.
 One of the parties gets the other’s customer lists and source code, for instance, as well as access to its databases.
 In those deals, you need both clauses.
 You’ll draft clearer and more effective contracts if each clause serves its intended and separate purpose.

-You may find it difficult to locate data security clauses because they’re newer and they vary more.
+You may find it difficult to locate sample data security clauses because they’re newer and they vary more.
 Search on terms like “data security,” “information security,” and “privacy protection” in your favorite contracts database.
-And have a look at the “Data Management and Security” clause at the Tech Contracts Chalkboard contracts forms page–as well as at the data security chapter in The Tech Contracts Handbook.
+And have a look at the “Data Management and Security” clause at the Tech Contracts Academy contracts forms page — as well as at the data security chapter in The Tech Contracts Handbook.

-- The Tech Contracts Handbook addresses NDA’s in Chapter II.H and data security clauses in Chapter II.I.
+- The Tech Contracts Handbook addresses NDA’s in Chapter II.G and data security clauses in Chapter II.H.

 - FTC, HIPPA, and GLBA stand for Federal Trade Commission, Health Information Portability and Accountability Act, and Gramm-Leach-Bliley Act, respectively.